zio/zio-prelude/docs/functionalabstractions/parameterizedtypes/associativeflatten.md

   }
 ```

-The `flatMap` operator is extremely convenient, especially in combination with Scala's syntax for _for comprehensions_.
+The `flatMap` operator is extremely convenient, especially in combination with Scala's syntax for for comprehensions.
 However, we are now in a position to see that there isn't really anything special about the `flatMap` operator itself.

 The `flatMap` operator is just a combination of `map` and `flatten` and `map` is a very basic operator defined on all covariant data types.
 The real work here is in the `flatten` operator.